A version of Putinar's Positivstellensatz for cylinders: Introduction

 and it is the smallest preordering in $\R[\bar X]$ which contains $g_1, \dots, g_s$.
 It is clear that $M(g_1, \dots, g_s)$ is included in $T(g_1, \dots, g_s)$.
 Every polynomial $f \in T(g_1, \dots, g_s)$ is non-negative on the set $S \subset \R^n$, but the converse is not true in general (again, see \cite[Example]{Ste}).

 Both Schm\"udgen's Positivstellensatz and Putinar's Positivstellensatz provide a representation of a polynomial on a basic closed semialgebraic set which makes evident the non-negativity of the polynomial.
 A natural question is if it is possible to bound the degrees of all the different terms in these representations.
 Answers to this question have been given by Schweighofer (\cite[Theorem 3]{Schw}) in the case of Schm\"udgen's Positivstellensatz and by Nie and Schweighofer (\cite[Theorem 6]{NieSchw}) in the case of Putinar's Positivstellensatz.
-We include the precise statement of this last result, but we introduce first some useful definition already present in \cite{NieSchw}, \cite{Pow}, \cite{PR}, \cite{Schw}, etc.
+In the particular case where $S$ is the hypercube $[0, 1]^n$, improved bounds have been given in \cite{deKLau} and \cite{Mag}.
+We include here the precise statement of \cite[Theorem 6]{NieSchw}, but we introduce first some useful definition already present in \cite{NieSchw}, \cite{Pow}, \cite{PR}, \cite{Schw}, etc.

 \begin{defn} For

 we consider the norm of $f$ defined by

 where for $\alpha = (\alpha_1, \dots, \alpha_n) \in \N_{0}^n$,